There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 complementary unit in the Architecture A major sequence
+- Level 3 option in the Architecture A major sequence

-- Students are able to (1) understand the importance of design philosophies and both the personal and cultural values which underpin them; (2) appreciate the contemporary ethical challenges associated with design; (3) explore a variety of creative design strategies; (4) utilise a range of research and design methodologies in tackling a number of design challenges; and (5) demonstrate an ability to work collaboratively on design challenges integrating multiple perspectives, skills, disciplines, experiences and knowledge.
+Students are able to (1) demonstrate an understanding of the importance of design philosophies and both the personal and cultural values which underpin them; (2) demonstrate appreciation of the contemporary ethical challenges associated with design; (3) use a variety of creative design strategies; (4) utilise a range of research and design methodologies in tackling a number of design challenges; and (5) demonstrate an ability to work collaboratively on project based design challenges integrating multiple perspectives, skills, disciplines, experiences and knowledge.

-- Typically this unit is assessed in the following ways: (1) verbal presentations; (2) digital submissions; and (3) final folio.
+Indicative assessments in this unit are as follows: (1) verbal presentations; (2) digital submissions; and (3) final folio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)